35kross/next-postgres-with-typescript/README.md

 # next-postgres-with-typescript
-This is a fork of the wonderful next-postgres repo by @jimmylee with additional support for Typescript.
+This is a fork of the wonderful next-postgres repo by @jimmylee with additional support for Typescript and Jest.
 This should compile successfully as is, but it still relies on many 'any' types.
 To use, refer to the Setup instructions below.

 ### Changes
 - Most files in `~/common`, `~/components`, `~/higher-order`, and `~/pages` have been converted to .tsx with provisional types.
 - A `~/data-models` file has been created to keep all common types/interfaces.
+- Jest and Enzyme are setup to allow for tests (currently only for unconnected, pure components.
+See issues.).

 ### Remaining issues
 - `IUser`, `IPost`, and `IComment` need to be defined (currently all 'any')